 When people hear the word parasites, most immediately think of fleas.
 And since fleas are the most visible and annoying of the group, they are only one part of a much bigger problem.
 Parasites affecting pets include fleas, ticks, intestinal worms, and heartworm, and together they pose ongoing risks to both pet health and household hygiene.

-This is why modern veterinary care places far more emphasis on pet parasite prevention rather than just treatment after symptoms appear.
+This is why modern veterinary care plans places far more emphasis on pet parasite prevention rather than just treatment after symptoms appear.

 1.2 Pet Parasites and the Significance of Their Prevention